bowmanjd/python-template-benchmarking/README.md

 # python-template-benchmarking

-A toolkit for performance comparison of Python templating engines.
+A (work-in-progress) toolkit for performance comparison of Python templating engines.

 ## Installation